kigichang/17life-scala/02_to_scala.md

 }
 ```

+Declare `Hello` is member of package `com.example`.
-Hello.scala must be in `src/main/scala/com/example`
+Hello.scala must be in `src/main/scala/com/example`.

 ### Import Packages
 * use keyword `import` (the same as Java) eg: